roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment.rst

 |

-*SangerAlignment* quality trimming parameters updating
+Updating *SangerAlignment* quality trimming parameters
 ------------------------------------------------------
-In the previous :ref:`*SangerAlignment* instance creation` part, the constructor function will apply the quality trimming parameters to all reads.
+In the previous :ref:`Creating *SangerAlignment* instance` part, the constructor function will apply the quality trimming parameters to all reads.
 After creating the *SangerAlignment* S4 instance, users can change the trimming parameters by running :code:`updateQualityParam` function which will update all reads with the new trimming parameters and redo reads alignment in *SangerContig* and contigs alignment in *SangerAlignment*.
-If users want to do quality trimming read by read instead all at once, please read :ref:`*SangerAlignment* Shiny app`.
+If users want to do quality trimming read by read instead all at once, please read :ref:`Launching *SangerAlignment* Shiny app`.

 .. code-block:: R